4 shot in two separate shootings downtown

 CHICAGO — Police are investigating two shootings that happened within minutes of each other downtown that left four people hospitalized.

 The Chicago Fire Department said around 2:20 a.m.
-Thursday, they were called to the intersection of DuSable Lake Shore Drive and Balbo Drive.
+Thursday morning, they were called to the intersection of DuSable Lake Shore Drive and Balbo Drive.

 They transported a 20-year-old man to Northwestern Memorial Hospital in serious condition.